Health Professions and Occupations Act

 HPOA menu

-Following six months of extensive consultation on the draft bylaws, the Bylaws under the HPOA have now been finalized and are published here for information.
-These Bylaws will be presented to the Board for approval on April 1, 2026.
+Following six months of extensive consultation on the draft bylaws, the CPSBC Bylaws under the HPOA have now been finalized.
+These bylaws were presented to the board for approval on April 1, 2026.

 The feedback on part 3 underscored the importance of maintaining the profession’s voice and subject matter expertise in regulatory matters.
-The bylaws were revised to explicitly state that the majority of committee members must be licensees, and that public representation on committees could never be more than 50 per cent.
+The bylaws were revised to explicitly state that the majority of committee members must be licensees, and that public representation on committees could never be more than 50%.

 Most of the edits to part 6 reflect recent changes to the requirements to be eligible for an independent licence to practise medicine in BC, reflecting the recognition of some extrajurisdictional credentials and streamlining some current registration processes.